geokyr/ece-ntua-queuing-systems/README.md

 ## Lab Assignments

 There were 5 lab assignments in total.
 Each assignment had a set of problems to be solved.
-The use of [MATLAB](https://www.mathworks.com/products/matlab.html) or [GNU Octave](https://octave.org/) was needed for parts of the assignments.
+The use of [GNU Octave](https://octave.org/) or [MATLAB](https://www.mathworks.com/products/matlab.html) was needed for parts of the assignments, as well as the [Octave Queueing Package](https://www.moreno.marzolla.name/software/queueing/).
 The assignments covered the following topics.

 - Poisson Distribution
 - Exponential Distribution